Extraction of petroleum: Estimated ultimate recovery

 Although recovery of a well cannot be known with certainty until the well ceases production, petroleum engineers often determine an estimated ultimate recovery (EUR) based on decline rate projections years into the future.
 Various models, mathematical techniques, and approximations are used.

 Shale gas EUR is difficult to predict, and it is possible to choose recovery methods that tend to underestimate decline of the well beyond that which is reasonable.

 Health and safety

 The oil and gas extraction workforce faces unique health and safety challenges and is recognized by the National Institute for Occupational Safety and Health (NIOSH) as a priority industry sector in the National Occupational Research Agenda (NORA) to identify and provide intervention strategies regarding occupational health and safety issues.
 During 2003–2013, the annual rate of occupational fatalities significantly decreased 36.3%; however, the number of work-related fatalities in the U.S. oil and gas extraction industry increased 27.6%, with a total of 1,189 deaths because the size of the workforce grew during this period.
 Two-thirds of all worker fatalities were attributed to transportation incidents and contact with objects or equipment.
 More than 50% of persons fatally injured were employed by companies that service wells.
 Hazard controls include land transportation safety policies and engineering controls such as automated technologies.

+In 2023, the CDC published that 470 workers had died from 2014 to 2019.

+When oil and gas are burned they release carbon dioxide into the air.
+Fossil fuels, such as oil, are responsible for 89% of the carbon dioxide emissions.
+Carbon emissions cause climate change which negatively impacts people's safety by raising sea levels and worsening weather.

+Oil can also cause oil spills, which pollutes the ocean.